Blockstream/Jade/docs/index.rst

     }

 * Most fields are as described in sign_tx_legacy_request_.
+* 'genesis_hash' is optional, but if passed should be an ELIP-101 compatible genesis blockhash for the network being signed for.
+Only valid for Liquid regtest and Liquid testnet networks.
 * 'asset_info' is optional, but if passed should be the asset-id, contract and issuance-prevout sections of the asset registry data pertinent to the assets being transacted.
 If present, this allows the transaction details displayed on Jade to include assets' name, issuer and ticker fields, rather than just asset-id alone.
 NOTE: if passed, this data must be accurate as obtained from the asset registry json, and the fields in the expected (ie. alphabetical) order.  'asset_info' for the network policy-asset is not required.
 * 'trusted_commitments' must be passed in for each blinded output.
 Where an output is not blinded (eg. fee output) null may be passed.If 'asset_generator' and 'value_commitment' are included, they must match the value in the matching transaction output being signed.
 * 'trusted_commitments' entries passed in here can be obtained using the get_commitments_request_, with the relevant 'blinding_key' added (which would originally be obtained from get_blinding_key_request_).